zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 ---
 # Mission 2
-**For you**: What suspicious activity has Dr. Goofenheim been spotted doing?
+What suspicious activity has Dr. Goofenheim been spotted doing?
 How does the agents' handler gives them this information and order them to investigate?

 | d6 | Suspicious Activity |
 | --- | --- |